 This post's title poses what used to be called the $64,000 question—will Homo sapiens still roam the Earth a century or two hence?
 Now it is the $64,000,000,000,000 question.

-To get the ball rolling, let's start with the views expressed by microbiologist Frank Fenner, who did an interview with the Australian in 2010.
+To get the ball rolling, let's start with the views expressed by microbiologist Frank Fenner, who did an interview with The Australian in 2010.
 Here's some background on Fenner, who was 95 years old when he did the interview.
 There is more background information in the article.

 Fenner is an authority on extinction.
 The emeritus professor in microbiology at the Australian National University played a leading role in sending one species into oblivion: the variola virus that causes smallpox.